Auto Dealership Lighting Covers More Than the Car Lot

 7. Transition to LED Lighting

-Metal halide, high-pressure sodium, and fluorescent lighting fixtures are not capable of providing the right ambience for a car dealership.
-The fixtures also consume a large amount of energy that shows up in operating costs.
+Metal halide, high-pressure sodium, and fluorescent lighting fixtures give off harsh lighting that doesn’t accent the cars well enough.
+The fixtures consume large amounts of energy resulting in high utility costs.

 Auto Dealership Lighting with Action Services Group